 The school is surrounded by a hard surfaced playground and children are given access to the grass playing field when conditions are suitable.
-The school and playing field are situated in a lovely rural location. recently an outside classroom has been added to provide a nature classroom.
+The school and playing field is situated in a lovely rural location.
+An outside classroom sits in the field to provide additional teaching space and provides a nature classroom.

 The children have an outside play trail and also vegetable plots which the gardening club plant every year.